nqminds/edgesec.github.io/docusaurus/docs/supervisor.md

 where `mac_address` is the MAC address.

-Output: on success it returns a strings with the following format
+Output: on success it returns a string with the following format

 ```
 allowed, mac, primary, secondary, vlanid, nat, label, id, len, timestamp, status